 California is known for its beautiful vistas and the trails that lead you there.
 And when you’re in LA, a hike through Runyon Canyon delivers some stellar city views.
 With 130 acres of undeveloped land, the park sits above the City of Angels in the Hollywood Hills.
-Whether you’re a novice hiker or a terrain-traversing pro, or if you just want to take a scenic selfie, Runyon Canyon has trails for every skill level.
+No matter whether you’re a novice hiker or a terrain-traversing pro, or if you just want to take a scenic selfie, Runyon Canyon has trails for every skill level.

-Los Angeles has no shortage of fine dining options, for sure.
-And you might even spot a celebrity or five if you opt for one its more famous restaurants.
-But for a true taste of Los Angeles, hit up some food trucks.
+Los Angeles has no shortage of fine dining options.
+You might even spot a few celebrities if you eat at one of its more famous restaurants.
+But for a true taste of LA, hit up some food trucks.
 From gourmet grilled cheese to Korean BBQ and pretty much everything else imaginable, you’ll find culinary treasures on almost every corner.
 And of course…tacos.

 There’s no better place to enjoy some retail therapy than the famous Rodeo Drive.
-Running through posh Beverly Hills, Rodeo is home to some of the world’s most luxurious brands.
-But don’t worry if you’re not up for spending all of your savings.
-It’s perfectly acceptable to simply window shop.
+Running through upscale Beverly Hills, Rodeo is home to some of the world’s most luxurious brands.
+Even if you’re not in the market for anything, the window-shopping is spectacular.

 6. Take the Walk of Fame

-Home to over 2,600 stars and stretching 15 blocks of Hollywood Boulevard, the Hollywood Walk of Fame is a Los Angeles icon.
-These five-pointed terrazzo-and-brass testaments to fame line the sidewalks of Hollywood Boulevard for 15 blocks.
+Home to over 2,600 stars and stretching 15 blocks of Hollywood Boulevard, the Hollywood Walk of Fame is iconic.
 The first star was laid in 1960, and more are added every month.
 You can map out where your favorite stars are before you take this Tinseltown trek or just take a stroll and see who you find.